danb4rn/Study_Py/README.md

 # Study_Py
-## This is for store my python studies
+## This is for store my python studies.